We Are Catholic Education, Diocese of Wagga Wagga

 - Advice and support for the Director of Schools

 - Processes which advance the resolution of concerns

 - School-based projects

-Catholic Education team members have responsibilities for supporting schools with Learning and Teaching, Faith and Care, School and System Improvement, Finance and Resources, Information and Communication Technologies and Employee Services.
+Catholic Education team members have responsibilities for supporting schools with Learning and Teaching, Faith and Care, School and System Improvement, Finance and Resources, Information and Communication Technologies and Human Resource Services.